Bluegrass Climbing School Blog

 Our Top Pick For Traveling Climbers

-Covers all Sport Climbing crags in the Red along with the trad climbs within those sport climbing areas.
-This book currently leaves out most trad climbing only areas.
-“The Red” is currently the most up to date guidebook for Red River Gorge and is a good value for most Climbers traveling to the region.
-We really like the format and layout of this book, and how up to date the info is.
+The second edition of the popular “The Red” guidebook includes all of the Sport Climbing crags in the area along with the trad climbs within those sport climbing areas.
+This book currently leaves out most trad climbing only areas so if trad is your thing you might want to pick up the Red River Gorge “North” guidebook.
+“The Red – 2nd Edition” is currently the most up to date guidebook for Red River Gorge with the new edition adding about 250 new climbs since the last edition.
+Overall it’s a great bang for your buck for most Climbers traveling to the region.
+We really like the format and layout of the book, and how up to date the info is.

 Our Top Pick For Locals

-These guidebooks are the most comprehensive guidebooks.
-They would be good choice for locals and collectors who want to have it all.
-They are slightly out of date when compared with “The Red” but often offer more detailed descriptions and read more…
+These guidebooks are the most comprehensive for the area, bar none.
+They’re a great choice for locals and collectors who want to have it all.
+They are slightly more out of date when compared with “The Red” but offer more detailed descriptions and read more…

 The “Standard Rack”